BrianLusina/brianlusina.github.io/_posts/articles/2016-7-12-abstract-data-types.md

 ---
-layout:  articles
+layout: article
 title: Abstract Data Types
 excerpt: All about abstract data types
 tags: [data, arrays, lists, stacks, queues]
 categories: articles
 ---

 There are several Abstract data types that are used in Java,